-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of The Descartes Systems Group Inc. as at January 31, 2016, and its consolidated results of operations and its consolidated cash flows for the year then ended, in accordance with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of The Descartes Systems Group Inc. as at January 31, 2017 and January 31, 2016, and its consolidated results of operations and its consolidated cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.